tinyctl.dev

 Polytomic is a reverse ETL tool with a particular strength in bidirectional sync — not just pushing data from the warehouse to operational tools, but also writing operational tool data back to the warehouse.

-For teams that need Salesforce ↔ warehouse bidirectional sync (customer data flowing both directions), or similar two-way flows between operational tools and the warehouse, Polytomic’s native bidirectional support simplifies a problem that Hightouch and Census solve less cleanly.
+For teams that need Salesforce ↔ warehouse bidirectional sync (customer data flowing both directions), or similar two-way flows between operational tools and the warehouse, Polytomic’s native bidirectional support simplifies a problem that Hightouch and Fivetran Activations solve less cleanly.

 Polytomic also tends to be more accessible for non-technical users — the sync configuration interface is simpler than Hightouch’s, and it’s designed for revenue operations and sales ops teams who need to manage syncs without deep engineering involvement.